Candida Martinelli's Italophile Site

 • The recipes are often labor-intensive.

 My thanks to all who worked on translating this book, and for putting it free on the Internet.
 That was very generous of you.
-I, too, offer this PDF version of the book that I have edited and rearranged, free to all who wish to download it.
+I, too, offer this PDF version of the book that I have edited and rearranged, free to all who wish to download it, and the print copy at cost.
 I hope you enjoy a taste of the Mediterranean’s past, and if you are brave enough (or foolish enough, perhaps?) to try to cook these dishes, I hope they come out well.

 Candida Martinelli